renaudcerrato/renaudcerrato.github.io/_posts/2016-05-21-build-your-homemade-router-part1.md

 ## Installation

 I choosed [Lubuntu 16.04LTS](http://lubuntu.net): an Ubuntu based distro with a lightweight desktop environment (if ever needed).

-I had to burn the ISO to an USB drive - the installation went smoothly.
+Stay tuned for the next part!